 Personal injury lawsuits are often grueling, drawn-out affairs, and when a person is awarded compensation through a verdict or settlement it can feel like the weight of the world is lifted off their shoulders.
 However, some awards are taxable, and if the correct amount of taxes aren’t paid the Internal Revenue Service can make life inconvenient.

-Compensation can be awarded through a settlement, when two parties agree to settle the case out of court, or through a verdict, when a jury awards following a trial.
+Compensation can be awarded through a settlement, when two parties agree to settle the case out of court, or through a verdict.

 Whether compensation is awarded through a verdict or a settlement, the taxes will be the same.
 However, the type of damages awarded can determine whether or not taxes should be paid.